Blog Post December 4, 2025 | 12 minutes read

 Small discrepancies feel like cosmetic issues that do not affect core business operations.
 As long as the essential information – like company identity and primary contacts – remains recognizable, teams can work around minor data variations.

-Fixing every small inconsistency requires significant effort that could be spent on more pressing business priorities.
+Fixing every small inconsistency requires significant effort that could be spent on more pressing business priorities, like marketing strategies or lead generation efforts.

 The reality